How to Write an Employee Handbook

 Length is not necessarily an indication of quality.
 Some of the best handbooks are no more than a few pages long, while some really bad ones are nearly book length.
 Remember: The key is readability.
 Ask people you trust to review your handbook.
 If it makes sense to them, then it's a good indication you're on the right track.

-The basis for most lawsuits is inconsistency, plain and simple.
-To some degree, your employee handbook can inoculate your business from civil litigation, but only if it demonstrates consistency in its documentation and application.
+The basis for many lawsuits is inconsistency, plain and simple.
+To some degree, your employee handbook can assist you when faced with civil litigation, but only if it demonstrates consistency in its documentation and application.

 Avoid including policies and procedures just because they seem like a good idea.
 In other words, if your employee handbook says that you will perform quarterly performance reviews, then make sure you actually perform those reviews in the timeframe you indicated.